Abhishek-kumar09/AutoBot/CONTRIBUTING.md

  ### Steps To Contribute:

+- Fork the project
-- Fork and clone the repository `git clone https://github.com/Abhishek-kumar09/AutoBot.git`
+- Clone your forked repository `git clone https://github.com/<YOUR_USERNAME>/AutoBot.git`
 - Create a new branch `git checkout -b "branch_name"`
 - Make changes in that branch
 - Commit your changes \